 - Preheat the oven to 400°F.

-- In a food processor or the bowl of a mixer, add the flour, baking powder, ground ginger, cinnamon, cloves and salt.
+- In a food processor (affiliate link) or the bowl of a mixer, add the flour, baking powder, ground ginger, cinnamon, cloves and salt.
 Pulse or stir to combine.
 Add the butter and pulse or stir until pea-sized crumbs form.

 - In another bowl, combine the sour cream, molasses, candied orange peel, and sugar.
 Add this mixture into the flour mixture along with the crystallized ginger.
 Pulse (or combine with electric mixer) until the mixture pulls together to form a dough.
-Add the raisins and if using the food processor stir by hand until incorporated.
+Add the raisins and if using the food processor (affiliate link) stir by hand until incorporated.
 Otherwise, with the electric mixer, stir until combined.

 - Transfer the dough onto a lightly floured work surface.
-(I use a second sheet pan to contain the mess for easy clean up).
+(I use a second sheet pan (affiliate link) to contain the mess for easy clean up).
 Pat the dough into a circle and cut into 8 equal wedges.